microsoft/mu_feature_config/SetupDataPkg/Docs/Profiles/Overview.md

 ### Active Profile Selection

-The ActiveProfileSelectorLib library class is intended to be overridden by the OEM/platform to retrieve the active profile index from the relevant source of truth.
-If ActiveProfileSelectorLib has a failure fetching the active profile index, the OEM/platform has the choice of failing to boot, defaulting to the last used profile, or defaulting to the generic profile.
+The ActiveProfileIndexSelectorLib library class is intended to be overridden by the OEM/platform to retrieve the active profile index from the relevant source of truth.
+If ActiveProfileIndexSelectorLib has a failure fetching the active profile index, the OEM/platform has the choice of failing to boot, defaulting to the last used profile, or defaulting to the generic profile.

 This index returned is an index into the `gProfileData` structure contained within `<Generated/ConfigProfilesGenerated.h>`.
 This will return a `KNOB_OVERRIDE` structure which is a set of overrides to knobs that can be iterated through and applied to the `CacheValueAddress` of each overridden knob.

+Alternatively, if the generic profile is chosen, ActiveProfileIndexSelectorLib will return MAX_UINT32 to indicdate the gProfileData structure is not used for this boot and instead only the defaults in gKnobData (and possibly any overrides found in variable storage) will be used.